ChampionSamay1644/custom_yolo/docs/en/modes/train.md

 ## Logging

 In training a YOLO11 model, you might find it valuable to keep track of the model's performance over time.
-This is where logging comes into play.
-Ultralytics' YOLO provides support for three types of loggers - Comet, ClearML, and TensorBoard.
+This is where logging comes into play. numa_ultralytics' YOLO provides support for three types of loggers - Comet, ClearML, and TensorBoard.

 To use a logger, select it from the dropdown menu in the code snippet above and run it.
 The chosen logger will be installed and initialized.